-These general terms and conditions apply to all contracts concluded between the Client and Paychex GmbH ("Paychex") regarding deliveries and other services from Paychex.
-They apply in their current version for the entire duration of the existing business relationship with the client.
-Paychex will immediately inform the client in the event of a new version of the terms and conditions.
-The General Terms and conditions of the client are not part of the contract.
+These general terms and conditions apply to the Service Contract for ongoing payroll accounting (the “Contract”) as well as for all other contracts concluded between the Client and Paychex Deutschland GmbH ("Paychex") regarding deliveries and other services from Paychex.
+They apply in their respective current version for the entire duration of the existing business relationship with the Client.
+Paychex will immediately inform the Client in the event of a new version of the general terms and conditions.
+The General Terms and conditions of the Client are not part of the contract.

 § 2 Conclusion of Contract